chapmancbVCU/chappy-php/docs/lamp.md

 Log in using:
 - **Username**: root
 - **Password**: (set during MySQL/MariaDB setup)
-If you used **auth_socket authentication**, switch root to password authentication as described earlier.
+⚠️ If you're using `auth_socket`, see Section 4F to switch to mysql_native_password.
 <br>
 <br>